pagopa/rtd-ms-transaction-filter/README.md

 - Configure for product encryption, through the batchConfiguration.TransactionFilterBatch.transactionFilter.applyEncrypt property, or through the environment variable _ACQ_BATCH_TRX_LIST_APPLY_ENCRYPT_

-- To send the product file on SFTP channel, the functionality must be enabled through _batchConfiguration.TransactionFilterBatch.transactionSenderFtp.enabled_ properties, then the configurations related to the host, the user used and the authentication method, password-based, or through certificate must be reported.
-Configurations for sftp are listed under the _batchConfiguration.TransactionFilterBatch.transactionFilter.sftp_ root in the configuration properties appendix.

 - Define file management options, defining the _batchConfiguration.TransactionFilterBatch.transactionFilter.deleteProcessedFiles_ on true/false value to either delete al processed files, or store on the archival directories.